nls-jajuko/beta-karttakuva-qt/README.md

 a multi-platform map app mashup with help from qt.io examples

-Unofficial Proof-of-concept Android app for <https://avoin-karttakuva.maanmittauslaitos.f> Vector tiles service. see <https://beta-karttakuva.maanmittauslaitosfi> for more information.
+Unofficial Proof-of-concept Qt app for <https://avoin-karttakuva.maanmittauslaitos.f> Vector tiles service. see <https://beta-karttakuva.maanmittauslaitosfi> for more information.
 No support or warranty of any kind is available.

+Tested running Qt on Mac OS .
+Might work on other platforms also.

 with geocoding
 ( needs libqtgeoservices_betakarttakuva.dylib in plugins/geoservices )